Your guide to doing business in Thailand

 This form of company can only partake in limited business activities.
 This office is forbidden from rendering services for anyone other than its head office.
 It can only receive funds from its head office.

-It is not mandatory to make payments to both employees and the authorities from an in-country bank account.
+It is not mandatory to make employee salary payments from an in-country bank account, however, it is mandatory to make third-party authority payments from an in-country bank account.

-The working days in Thailand are Monday to Friday.
-Generally the working hours for commercial offices are from 0830 to 1730.
+The working week in Thailand is Monday to Friday.
+Generally, the working hours for commercial offices are from 0830 to 1730.

 Thailand lies at the centre of Southeast Asia and is bordered by Myanmar to the northwest, Laos and Cambodia to the east, and Malaysia to the south.
 Thailand and its neighbours make up a large part of the Indochinese Peninsula, while its southern coast looks out onto the Gulf of Thailand - which provided historic maritime trade access and connections to the rest of the world.
 Formerly known as Siam, Thailand’s earliest civilisations date back to prehistory and show visible religious and cultural influences from across Asia.
 Once ruled by an imperial dynasty, Thailand is now a constitutional monarchy with a parliamentary government and separate legislative branch.
 Thailand’s tropical climate and scenic beauty is known across the world, and attracts millions of tourists each year: a variety of regional environments include thick forests, mountainous highlands and stretches of picturesque coastline - along with numerous island destinations.
 Temperatures and weather vary dramatically in Thailand - from hot, tourist friendly seasons, to warm, wet monsoons.